Is A Manual Transmission Faster Than An Automatic?

 Yes, but once more, it relies on a few factors.
 In certain instances, a standard transmission will be quicker.
 Occasionally, you’ll prefer an automatic.

-An experienced driver could quickly dip the clutch, shift up a gear, and release the pedal in a tenth of a second.
+An experienced driver could swiftly dip the clutch, shift up a gear, and release the pedal in a tenth of a second.
 However, the engine speed will have to match up with the transmission, which may take another couple of tenths.

 This period is less in cars with lighter flywheels – that is, performance and small vehicles.